awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.MajorVersionUpgrade.md

 1.  \(Optional\) Periodically examine the **Events** page in the RDS console during the upgrade\.
 Doing so helps you to monitor the progress of the upgrade and identify any issues\.
 If the upgrade encounters any issues, consult [Troubleshooting for Aurora MySQL in\-place upgrade](#AuroraMySQL.Upgrading.Troubleshooting) for the steps to take\.

-1. If you created a new MySQL 5\.7\-compatible parameter group at the start of this procedure, associate the custom parameter group with your upgraded cluster\.
+1. If you created a new parameter group at the start of this procedure, associate the custom parameter group with your upgraded cluster\.
 For more information, see [How in\-place upgrades affect the parameter groups for a cluster](#AuroraMySQL.Upgrading.ParamGroups)\.
 **Note**
  Performing this step requires you to restart the cluster again to apply the new parameter group\.